hackclub/sprig/docs/docs.md

 })
 ```

-> **Watch out!** Make sure everything you pass to `setPushables` is also marked as a solid or they won't be pushed around.
+**Watch out!** Make sure everything you pass to `setPushables` is also marked as a solid or they won't be pushed around.
->
-> For more advanced usage, you could update the solids list in-game to enable and disable pushables dynamically.

 ## User Input